-With the U.S. Bureau of Labor Statistics projecting that careers in health care will grow at twice the pace for overall U.S. job growth (by more than 20 percent from 2008 through 2018) a bachelor's degree in allied health studies is a smart choice.
+With the U.S. Bureau of Labor Statistics projecting that managerial opportunities in health care will grow an estimated 23% between 2012 and 2022, a Bachelor's degree in Allied Health Studies is a smart choice.

 The total credits for the major are: 42